Introduction to vomiting:

 How is vomiting treated?

 A number of medicines are effective at preventing vomiting.
-Your doctor is unlikely to prescribe these because in most situations the vomiting is an important part of getting well.
-In some situations, however, preventing the vomiting makes life much better.
+Your doctor is unlikely to prescribe these because in most situations the vomit is an important part of getting well.
+In some situations, however, preventing it makes life much better.